-I.1 Project Management and Implementation
+I.1.
+Project management and implementation

-A monthly grant is paid to each participating organisation - 500 euro per month to the coordinator and 250 euro per month to other partners.
+A monthly grant is paid to each participating organisation - 500 EUR per month to the coordinator and 250 EUR per month to other partners.
 This will fill automatically according to the number of participating organisations and the project duration.

-The maximum sum available for project management and implementation is 2,750 euro per month.
+The maximum sum available for project management and implementation is 2,750 EUR per month.